mzgol/jquery-migrate/warnings.md

 **Cause:** As of jQuery 3.0, the serialization method `jQuery.param` is fully independent of jQuery's ajax module.
 As a result, it does not look at the `jQuery.ajaxSettings.traditional` flag that affects how form data is encoded.
 Note that the `jQuery.ajax()` method still honors this flag if you make a request through it.

 **Solution:** To continue using the `traditional` flag, pass it explicitly: `jQuery.param( myData, jQuery.ajaxSettings.traditional )`.

-### \[swap\] JQMIGRATE: jQuery.swap() is undocumented and deprecated

-**Cause**: The `jQuery.swap()` method temporarily exchanges a set of CSS properties.
-It was never documented as part of jQuery's public API and should not be used because it can cause performance problems due to forced layout.
-This method has been removed in jQuery 3.0.

-**Solution**: Rework the code to avoid calling `jQuery.swap()`, or explicitly set and restore the properties you need to change.

 ### \[pre-on-methods\] JQMIGRATE: jQuery.fn.bind() is deprecated
 ### \[pre-on-methods\] JQMIGRATE: jQuery.fn.unbind() is deprecated